maikka39/WatchTogether/README.md

 Here's a list of things I'm planning to implement:
 * Remove jquery
-* Add database instead of variables for sessions
+* Use database instead of variables for sessions
+* Add toggle for dark theme

 ## Contact